mpneuried/mysql-dynamo/README.md

 ### 0.2.1 `7.
 June 2013`

+- Added missing destroy table
+- Print a a warning on table destroy and table create

 ### 0.2.0 `7.
 June 2013`

 - Added manager/table option `tablePrefix` to prefix the sql table names